 Botirjon Shermuhammad, lawyer and founder of the Migrant support centerin Russia, talks about voluntary medial insurance for migrants and explains why they still prefer to travel back to their home countries for treatment.

 In Russia, if a migrant feels sick, in most cases he or she just lives with it.
 When it becomes unbearable, they call an ambulance or contact a commercial clinic.
-In fact, all healthcare services for migrants in Russia are commercial.
+In fact, all healthcare services for migrants in Russia are not free of charge.

-A Social Security medical policy is available only for foreigners with a temporary residence permit or for Eurasian Economic Union citizens working by contract.
-In the latter case, a Social Security medical policy is valid till the end of the contract.
+National health insurance is available only for foreigners with a temporary residence permit or for Eurasian Economic Union citizens working by contract.
+In the latter case, national health insurance is valid till the end of the contract.

-There are not many people working by contract; on the other hand, the process of obtaining a temporary residence permit may take years.
-With the aim of obtaining labor patent, most migrants purchase a voluntary medical insurance policy.
+There are not many people working with a contract; on the other hand, the process of obtaining a temporary residence permit may take years.
+With the aim of obtaining labor patent, most migrants purchase voluntary health insurance.

-When migrants buy voluntary medical insurance policy, they usually do not consider they might really need it in case of illness.
-In the countries of Central Asia, as well as in Russia, it is not habitual to regularly check-up one’s health or buy an insurance policy just in case.
+When migrants buy voluntary national health insurance, they usually do not consider they might really need it in case of illness.
+In Central Asia, as well as in Russia, it is not habitual to regularly check-up one’s health or buy an insurance just in case.
 Yet, recently arrived migrants don’t have extra money.
-If they can avoid buying this basic voluntary medical insurance policy, they do not pay for it.
+If they have a possibility to avoid paying extra, of course, they do it.

 Useless voluntary medical insurance

-A standard VMI policy at Sakharovo Multifunctional Migration Center costs 4000 Russian rubles ($55).
+A standard Voluntary Health Insurance at Sakharovo Multifunctional Migration Center costs 4000 Russian rubles ($55).
 What does it cover?
-Let’s take a look at two policies by different insurance companies offering insurance for the same price.
+Let us take a look at the conditions offered by two different insurance companies offering insurance for the same price.

-- General and specialist emergency care, which is actually free of charge for everyone in Russia (hence this is a redundant service).
+- Emergency care, which is by detault free of charge for everyone in Russia (hence this is a redundant service).

 - Transportation in case of a sudden-onset illness or death.